About Classroom Technologies

 Classrooms & Labs

-Instructional tools include polling & audience response applications (Poll Everywhere, iClicker), the lecture capture system powered by YuJa, and UCI Zoom.
+Polling & audience response applications (Poll Everywhere, iClicker), lecture capture powered by YuJa, and UCI Zoom.

-Service Alert: PCB 1100 screen is stuck in down position
+Service Alert: PCB 1100 screen stuck in down position

 The center projector screen is stuck in the down position, blocking use of the whiteboards behind it.
 Due to Facilities Management budgetary constraints, they are unable to replace the screen this quarter (Winter 2025).
 The screen will be replaced as soon as possible, but we do not yet have an ETA.